enthusiastic-js/form-observer/docs/form-validity-observer/integrations/react.md

 This simplified approach enables you to avoid using (or cluttering) the `componentDidMount` and `componentWillUnmount` methods of your class components, resulting in fewer lines of code.

-For those concerned about memoization, note that as long as the observer is created only once (i.e., during the component's construction only), memoization is not a concern for class components.
+For those concerned about memoization, note that as long as the observer is created only once (i.e., during the class's construction only), memoization is not a concern for class components.